fivdi/onoff/README.md

 Set GPIO interrupt generating edge.

 ##### activeLow()
-Returns true or false indicating whether or not the value read from or written to the GPIO is inverted.
+Returns true or false indicating whether or not the values read from or written to the GPIO are inverted.

 ##### setActiveLow(invert)
-- invert - A boolean value specifying whether the value read from or written to the GPIO should be inverted.
+- invert - A boolean value specifying whether the values read from or written to the GPIO should be inverted.
 The interrupt generating edge for the GPIO also follow this this setting.
 The valid values for invert are true and false.
 Setting activeLow to true inverts.
 Optional, the default value is false.